-It fared much better in subsequent surveys, albeit with a noticeable influx of partners, most of whom painted a rosy picture.
-Others were positive, too, though, with one associate arguing that, "the bad press which this firm has had - including the Golden Turd - is I think completely undeserved".
-One other upside: the firm recently moved to "excellent" swanky new offices on Bunhill Row, where apparently the only downside is that the "view from the meeting rooms is somewhat spoilt by Slaughter and May".
+It fared much better in more recent surveys, with one associate objecting that "the bad press which this firm has had - including the Golden Turd - is I think completely undeserved".
+One other upside: the firm's "excellent" swanky offices on Bunhill Row, where apparently the only downside is that the "view from the meeting rooms is somewhat spoilt by Slaughter and May".
 Although a partner at Trowers & Hamlins took some joy in witnessing shafted lawyers at the Magic Circle firm: "I walk past those poor sods in Slaughter and May who are still slaving away and eating in their soulless canteen (with the jukebox that never gets played) and a grim weekend of proofreading derivatives documentation in front of them".
-Perhaps with a cackle, she added, "I thank God that I work for Trowers! "
+Perhaps with a cackle, she added, "I thank God that I work for Trowers!"

 A mixed view, then with some vouching for a, "genuine open door policy -no-one is unapproachable" and others claiming, "Politics are worse than the Russian Imperial Court".

 The firm's focus may not be everyone’s cup of tea, but if the work does float your boat then T&H may be worth serious consideration.

 NB stated salaries are for London.
 In the regions, first year trainees receive £30,000, second years £32,000, and NQs £60,000.
 And the GDL and LPC grant is £6,500 outside of London.